ytaa2021/MLSoccerPredictions/README.md

 For our model, we are hoping to train the neural network to accurately predict whether Team A or Team B will win, or if the result will be a tie.
 A tie will be declared if the model predicts the team will tie within the range 45-55%.
 We believe its best to add this margin because approximately 25% of soccer matches end in a draw, and the probability that the model will give a prediction of exactly 50% is rare.

+With the 2-Feature model, we will also analyze changes in the prediction accuracy by changing hyperparameters.
+The base model uses a binary cross entropy loss function, the Adam optimizer, and is trained with 100 epochs.
+We will be changing each of these parameters, as well as adding dropout layers, making the model deeper and/or wider.

 The end result we are hoping for is a model that when asked for the outcome of a soccer match would seem like a very well informed sports analyst, as opposed to a "dumb" model that simply picks a team at random.
 Such a model would most likely predict soccer matches correctly 33% of the time.

 Possible pitfalls we see in our model is low or inaccurate classification.
+In our code, the home team wins if they score more points than the away team, but the model does not account for ties.
+At this moment, we simply treat a tie as a home team loss.
+However, of the 14,000+ matches in the 2-Feature dataframe, ~4000 of them end in a draw.
+We predict that this will lead to the model having lower accuracy than expected.

 ## Discussion